hashicorp/terraform-provider-aws/website/docs/r/workspaces_directory.html.markdown

 * `rebuild_workspace` – (Optional) Whether WorkSpaces directory users can rebuild the operating system of a workspace to its original state.
 Default `false`.
 * `restart_workspace` – (Optional) Whether WorkSpaces directory users can restart their workspace.
 Default `true`.
 * `switch_running_mode` – (Optional) Whether WorkSpaces directory users can switch the running mode of their workspace.
 Default `false`.

+`creation_properties` supports the following:

+* `security_group` – (Optional) The id of the security group to associate with a newly created WorkSpace.
+Defaults to the empty string.
+* `default_ou` – (Optional) The OU in the associated Directory under which newly created workspaces are registered.
+Defaults to the empty string.
+* `internet_access` – (Optional) Indicates whether internet access is enabled for the WorkSpace.
+Default `false`.
+* `maintenance_mode` – (Optional) Controls if maintenance windows are enabled for workspaces in the directory.
+Default `true`.
+* `local_admin` – (Optional) Controls if the workspace owner is given local administrator permissions on their workspace.
+Default `false`.

 ## Attributes Reference